ThomasHeb/4AxisFoamCutter/README.md

 ### How to start:
 the Arduino and the Ramps board are working without the stepper driver or motors or buttons,…. so only the limit switches should be disabled by setting 4 jumpers to the S and - Pin for X-/X+/Y-/Y+ an the Ramps.
-After downloading the firmware with the Arduino IDE please use the Serial Monitor (Baudrate 11520) with the [grbl commands](https://github.com/gnea/grbl/wiki/Grbl-v1.1-Commands) to disable hard limits and homing cycle.
+After downloading the firmware with the Arduino IDE please use the Serial Monitor (Baudrate 115200) with the [grbl commands](https://github.com/gnea/grbl/wiki/Grbl-v1.1-Commands) to disable hard limits and homing cycle.
 After testing all axis, SD card, …, you can activate the limit switches (hard limits) and the homing cycle again.
-If you are not disabling the limit switches, you will get an hard error, which blocks all communication to the Arduino.
+If you are not disabling the limit switches, you will get a hard error, which blocks all communication to the Arduino.

 # Firmware
 The Firmware is based on the grbl version 8c2 modified for foam cutter, a modified version of U8G2 library for the display and SdFat with no changes.